Join Us

 Catalog

-Less noise: Low electrical noise, suitable for high-precision applications.
+• Low noise output, making them suitable for high-precision applications.

 Advantages and Disadvantages of Carbon Film Resistors

-Understanding the differences between metal film resistors and carbon film resistors helps in choosing the right component for specific applications.
-This comparison focuses on key performance metrics such as the temperature coefficient of resistance (TCR), voltage coefficient of resistance (VCR), and overall stability.
+Recognizing the differences between metal film and carbon film resistors is vital for selecting the appropriate component for specific applications.
+Key performance metrics such as the temperature coefficient of resistance (TCR), voltage coefficient of resistance (VCR), and overall stability are critical factors for comparison.

 Temperature Coefficient of Resistance (TCR)

-The TCR indicates how the resistance value changes with temperature fluctuations.
-Typically, the resistance increases when the temperature rises and decreases when it drops.
-Metal film resistors exhibit a TCR ranging from ±20 to ±200 parts per million per Kelvin (ppm/K), suggesting minor changes in resistance with temperature variations.
-In contrast, carbon film resistors have a TCR of -200 to - ppm/K, indicating a more significant resistance fluctuation under temperature changes.
-This makes metal film resistors more dependable for applications involving extreme temperatures.
-Moreover, they generate less thermal noise, enhancing their suitability for sensitive electronic devices like radios and radar systems.
+The TCR examines how resistance values fluctuate with temperature changes.
+Typically, resistance increases with temperature rise and decreases with temperature drop.
+Metal film resistors exhibit low TCR values ranging from ±20 to ±200 parts per million per Kelvin (ppm/K), indicating minimal resistance change with temperature fluctuations.
+Conversely, carbon film resistors have a TCR of -200 to - ppm/K, demonstrating significant resistance variations under temperature changes.
+This characteristic makes metal film resistors more dependable under extreme conditions, while they also generate less thermal noise, enhancing their applicability in sensitive electronic devices such as radios and radar systems.

 Voltage Coefficient of Resistance (VCR)

-The VCR measures how resistance changes with voltage application.
-When voltage is applied to a resistor, typically, the resistance slightly decreases.
-Metal film resistors have a low VCR, nearly 1 ppm/V, showing minimal change in resistance when subjected to voltage.
-Carbon film resistors, however, have a higher VCR of -10 ppm/V, indicating a more noticeable resistance change with voltage application.
-This property makes metal film resistors more stable and reliable under high-voltage conditions.
+The VCR measures resistance changes under voltage application.
+When voltage is applied to a resistor, resistance typically decreases slightly.
+Metal film resistors present a low VCR of approximately 1 ppm/V, indicating minimal changes in resistance when subjected to voltage.
+In contrast, carbon film resistors exhibit a higher VCR of -10 ppm/V, signaling more noticeable changes in resistance with voltage application.
+Consequently, metal film resistors offer greater stability and reliability under high-voltage circumstances.

 Stability

-Stability is crucial for resistors operating in diverse environments.
+Stability is paramount for resistors in varied environments.
 Metal film resistors excel in stability, performing robustly against external factors like radiation, heat, and cold.
-This makes them particularly well-suited for high-demand environments.
-Although carbon film resistors also offer decent stability, they do not perform as well as metal film resistors under similar conditions.
+While carbon film resistors also provide decent stability, they do not match the performance of metal film resistors under comparable conditions.

-There are significant differences in the construction and manufacturing processes of carbon film and metal film resistors, with each resistor being customized for specific applications based on its structural properties and performance characteristics.
+The construction and manufacturing processes of carbon film and metal film resistors differ significantly, allowing customization for specific applications based on unique structural properties and performance metrics.

 Manufacturing Carbon Film Resistors

-The process begins with a ceramic substrate that is coated with a mixture of carbon ink, graphite, and a binder suspension.
-The component is then exposed to high temperatures, triggering a cleavage reaction.
-As the temperature increases, the carbon compound decomposes, leaving behind a layer of pure graphite that crystallizes and forms a durable carbon film on the ceramic base.
-This graphite layer is responsible for the resistor's ability to conduct electricity.
-To protect the fragile carbon film from thermal damage and environmental factors, the resistors are encased in a protective plastic housing.
-Copper leads are attached to both ends of the ceramic base to provide electrical connection points.
+The process begins with a ceramic substrate coated with a mixture of carbon ink and graphite.
+The component undergoes high-temperature exposure, triggering a cleavage reaction.
+As the temperature elevates, the carbon compounds decompose, crafting a layer of pure graphite that forms a durable carbon film.
+Protective plastic housing encases the carbon film, safeguarding it from thermal damage and environmental factors.
+Copper leads are then attached to the ceramic base for electrical connectivity.

 Manufacturing Metal Film Resistors

-Metal film resistors are produced through a more complex process.
-These resistors typically use metals such as nickel-chromium (NiCr), but other materials such as tantalum nitride, gold, platinum or tin and antimony can be used depending on the required specifications.
-The metal of choice is vapor deposited onto a substrate to form a thin layer.
-This metal layer is then artificially aged at low temperatures for an extended period of time to enhance its electrical properties.
-Fine-tuning the resistor value by etching spiral grooves into the metal film allows for precise control of the electrical path and therefore the total resistance provided by the resistor.
+Metal film resistors are produced through a more intricate process.
+Typically, they utilize materials like nickel-chromium (NiCr), though other alloys such as tantalum nitride, gold, and platinum may be employed based on specific requirements.
+The chosen metal is vapor-deposited onto a substrate creating a thin layer.
+To enhance electrical properties, this metal layer is artificially aged at low temperatures over extended periods.
+Precision is attained by etching spiral grooves into the metal film, allowing for meticulous control over the electricity path and resulting overall resistance.

 Carbon Film Resistors